Clarithromycin (kla-ree-thro-MY-sin) tablets

 - stomach cramps and pains

 - nausea, vomiting and severe diarrhoea

-- oral thrush or vaginal thrush
+- oral thrush (sore white mouth or tongue) or vaginal thrush (vaginal itching or discharge)

 - change in taste sensation